Apply to the Pardee RAND Graduate School

 $50 Application Fee

 The application fee is $50 and must be paid by the application deadline, via our secure online payment system.
+More information and a link will be available in August 2014.

 If you have a U.S. checking account and would prefer to pay by check, please make your check out to Pardee RAND Graduate School and send your payment to: